paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 ---
 It's been a month.
 Already?
 I know!
 Time flies when you're having fun.

-So.
-What have I learned this month?
-Well, rather than being a small fish in a very big pond.
-I'm more of a speck of dust floating in the universe.
-This isn't a pity post.
-More of, say, a reality check.

 ![](https://res.cloudinary.com/paddysplace/image/upload/v1627508807/canva_assets/i_ve_tried_nothing_frqray.jpg)

 The number of Pinterest pins claiming to double your page views.
 Help you start making $$$$ in as revenue.
 Become Master of the Universe in 3 easy steps is ridiculous.